-According to Chef Shearer, the culinary program for teams staying at the hotel differs by sport, with the common thread of helping athletes recover from their latest workout while also preparing for the next.
-When it came to the Blackhawks and their season-ending quest for the Cup, it became essential to keep the players energized to push through those final rigors of a long (and draining) hockey season.
+According to Chef Shearer, the culinary program for teams staying at the hotel differs by each sport, with the common purpose of helping athletes recover from their latest workout while also preparing for the next.
+When it came to the Blackhawks and their quest for the Cup, it became essential to keep the players energized to push through those final rigors of a long (and draining) hockey season.

 “Hockey is an endurance sport.
 For the Blackhawks that meant that their menu comprised high-quality carbohydrates, lean proteins, and nourishing vegetables,” says Shearer.
 “During the Hawks’ Cup run consistency was key; changing the preparations or ingredients could have a detrimental impact on performance as the players' bodies attuned to a certain diet.”
 Shearer noted menus that sourced local produce such as asparagus and salad greens, and beef from regional Niman Ranch farms in Illinois and Iowa, as well as seasonal fish like wild Alaskan halibut.
 (Certified sustainable, of course.)

 The Blackhawks even had their own secret recipe for a recovery and pregame drink, a magic potion that included an array of fruits, vegetables, and herbs.
 Suffice to say, it sounds like a recipe the Bruins would have loved to get their hands on following that triple-overtime stunner stolen by Chicago.

 What’s next for JW Marriott’s athlete-friendly eating program: “Sports science and physiology have made great advances in injury prevention and coaxing the maximum potential from the human body,” notes Shearer.
 “I believe that as returns diminish from science-based training, the way we fuel athletes will be more important than ever.
 It is our job to provide healthy and inviting foods that meet these ever-changing needs.”